JetBrains/teamcity-documentation/topics/known-issues.md

 {product="tc"}

 If [Artifacts Domain Isolation](teamcity-configuration-and-maintenance.md#artifacts-domain-isolation) is enabled on your TeamCity server, trying to access build artifacts might result in the 401 Unauthorized error.
 This issue is most likely caused by the default behavior of your IIS web server: it rewrites the response headers targeting them back from the artifacts' domain to the main server domain.
 To disable this behavior, go to __Application Request Routing | Server Proxy Settings__ in the IIS interface and disable the "_Reverse rewrite host in response headers_" option.

+## Known issues of Pull Requests build feature

+* In some cases, TeamCity could start builds on old open merge requests in __JetBrains Space__ and pull requests in __Bitbucket Cloud__.
+This happens if the [Pull Requests](pull-requests.md) build feature was disabled and then enabled again in a build configuration whose VCS root has an empty branch specification.
+[See the related issue](https://youtrack.jetbrains.com/issue/TW-74379) for more details.
+* The [Pull Requests](pull-requests.md) build feature could post a wrong build step number to the merge request timeline in __JetBrains Space__.
+[See the related issue](https://youtrack.jetbrains.com/issue/TW-74374).